nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/support/notes/WEEK_03.md

 * Lab time all day

 * Giving students the space to explore the projects, with nothing that HAD to be done, resulted in 4 more Truncheons & Flagons teams forming to create wireframes and dependency graphs, and also define the data structures that are needed for the application.
+* At 14:30, I told them that the next couple chapters are going to introduce a new concept that will take a while to understand _(Custom Events)_ and that I wanted them to watch the Component Coupling YouTube video in chapter 4  before Monday.